Operations and Maintenance

 The Goleta Sanitary District has a National Pollutant Discharge Elimination System (NPDES) permit that allows it to discharge treated wastewater into the Pacific Ocean.
 The NPDES program was established under the 1977 Clean Water Act and limits the amount and quality of effluent that treatment plants are allowed to discharge.

-The 30 employees of the Goleta Sanitary District have a wide variety of job skills, education and experience.
-This variety of skills and experience offers employees the opportunity to become involved in many different projects.
+The 30+ employees of the Goleta Sanitary District have a wide variety of job skills, education and experience.
+This variety of skills and experiences offers employees the opportunity to become involved in many different projects.
 The District’s current staff has experience in engineering, chemistry, marine biology, plumbing, construction, mechanics, accounting, art and administrative skills.